eik-lib/website/docs/dependencies/npm.md

 ### Build an ESM version

-As with application code, you should build npm packages for Eik using a [build tool with an Eik plugin](/docs/mapping_plugins) so you can take advantage of import maps.
+As with application code, you should build npm packages for Eik using a build tool with an Eik plugin so you can take advantage of [import maps].
 In this example we'll be using [esbuild](https://esbuild.github.io/) with the [Eik esbuild plugin](https://github.com/eik-lib/esbuild-plugin#readme).

 ```
 npm install --save-dev esbuild @eik/esbuild-plugin